pajasthecat/gothenburg-distress-index/README.md

 ## Data pipeline

-I use a data pipeline to fetch data (collect.mjs) and then convert it and do the index calculations (convert.mjs) adn then sva eit in the public folder in `public/data`.
+I use a data pipeline to fetch data (collect.mjs) and then convert it and do the index calculations (convert.mjs) and then save it in `public/data`.

 ### Data sources